-Stacy is a frequent presenter and author on False Claims Act liability, whistleblower claims, qui tam claims and health care fraud investigations.
+Stacy is a frequent presenter and author on False Claims Act liability, the Foreign Corrupt Practices Act, whistleblower claims, qui tam claims and health care fraud investigations.
 She taught the “Health Care Fraud and Abuse – A Prosecutor’s Perspective” section of the Marquette University Law School’s Health Care Fraud and Abuse course for several years.

 Stacy’s professional memberships include the American Health Lawyers Association (Member, Fraud and Abuse Practice Group), the American Bar Association (Health Law Section), the State Bar of Wisconsin and the Eastern District of Wisconsin Bar Association.

-Stacy is active in the community and currently serves on the Board of Directors of the Legal Aid Society of Milwaukee.
-She previously served on the Holy Family Parish Finance Council (2013-2015) and School Board (member, 2006-2008; President 2008-2009) and served on the Board of Directors of Clan Rince Nia.
+Stacy is active in the community and currently serves on the Board of Directors of the Legal Aid Society of Milwaukee and the Milwaukee Bar Association Foundation.
+She previously served on the Holy Family Parish Finance Council (2013-2015) and School Board (member, 2006-2008; President 2008-2009).

 "Evolving Strategies for Defending Health Care FCA Cases," American Bar Association Health Law Summit; December 2018

 Stacy moderated a panel of seasoned False Claims Act defense counsel providing practical insights and analysis of current and key issues presented by continuing DOJ enforcement and qui tam relator litigation under the FCA and relating to healthcare.
 Subjects included evolving strategy of joint defense agreements, using DOJ guidance relating to “meritless” cases to convince the government to dismiss prior to intervention, the use of internal investigations to support declinations, defending against medical necessity allegations, and evaluating alternative approaches to calculating damages.

 "Successful (and Compliant) Physician Compensation Arrangements," Wisconsin Rural Health Conference: June 2018